ch4mpy/spring-addons/samples/tutorials/resource-server_with_introspection/README.md

 # How to configure a Spring REST API with token introspection

+## 0. Disclaimer
+There are quite a few samples, and all are part of CI to ensure that source compile and all tests pass.
+Unfortunately, this README is not automatically updated when source changes.
+Please use it as a guidance to understand the source. **If you copy some code, be sure to do it from the source, not from this README**.

 ## 1. Overview
 The aim here is to setup security for a Spring Boot 3 resource server access token introspection on **any OpenID authorization-server**: those exposing an introspection endpoint in their OpenID configuration (like Keycloak), but also those just exposing a `/userinfo` endpoint (like Auth0 and Amazon Cognito).